gitrogdev/Yorkle-Bot/README.md

 # Yorkle
 **Yorkle** is a Discord bot that hosts a daily music puzzle game functioning similar to games such as *Wordle*.
-Built for a small community of Radiohead fans, the bot presents all players with the same randomly selected audio clip from a Radiohead song each day.
+Built for a small community of Radiohead fans, the bot presents all players with the same randomly selected audio clip from a song from Radiohead or one of Thom Yorke's other projects each day.
 Players must identify the song in as few guesses as possible.

 > **Availability Note:**
 > While Yorkle is open source, it is not a publicly hosted bot and cannot be directly added to your Discord server.
 To use Yorkle, you must self-host your own instance.